Acitulen/CleanBase/README.md

 # **CleanBase**
-This mod makes the base cleaner by removing some cracks, stains and blood spots.
+This mod makes the base and windows cleaner by removing some cracks, stains and blood spots.

 # Preview